Statistics

 If the per-core data structures are large, it’s better to have an array of pointers, and only allocated as many as the actual lcore count, or dynamically on-demand.
 This will reduce the amount of memory used, and allow allocation from huge page memory.

-This scheme disallows modifying counters from non-lcore worker threads, but does allow read operations from any thread (even such that my be preempted).
+This scheme disallows modifying counters from an unregistered non-EAL thread, but does allow read operations from any thread (even such that my be preempted).

 A data plane application have the option of reusing this pattern for its own per-core data structures.
 It may also choose to use Thread Local Storage (TLS) directly, instead